CarlosAndresCeronGil/devsu-technical-interview/README.md

 # devsu-technical-interview
 ## Development server
+Run `npm install` to install all the needed dependencies of the project.
 Run `ng serve --port 4200` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests